okaybenji/visual-text-engine/README.md

 - [X] Set/change room ID, name, description, exits and artwork
 - [ ] Choose exit destination from drop-down list
 - [X] Drag and resize room cards
-- [ ] Auto-size and -position rooms cards on load (look into box packing)
 - [X] Add/remove room exits
 - [ ] Visualize connections between rooms
 - [ ] Selected card is highlighted; connections coming from and going to it are color-coded